FAQ

 • Your game has a node with a global_id of “treasure_maps”

-• The “treasure_maps” node a child node called “france_treasure_map”.
+• The “treasure_maps” node has a child node called “france_treasure_map”.

 • “france_treasure_map” has a Godot script (in GDscript format) attached.